 There is a need to improve Biodiversity in urban landscapes because urban areas have been predicted to triple in size by 2030, and natural habitats are continually declining.
 If urbanites value ecology and do not want environmental robustness to fall, biodiversity must be included in urban landscapes.

-Biodiversity relates to a wide range of plant and animal species cohabiting in a particular region.
-Like the term implies, “bio‑diversity” refers to the diversity of life in an area, ecosystem, or habitat.
+Biodiversity relates to many plant and animal species cohabiting in a particular region.
+As the term implies, “bio‑diversity” refers to the diversity of life in an area, ecosystem, or habitat.
 Biodiversity has more meaning than the presence of a few butterflies or a flight of birds.

-With biodiversity, a system can withstand pressure, stress and also made more robust.
+With biodiversity, a system can withstand pressure and stress and be made more robust.
 Here, biodiversity has some layers:

 - the number of different species in an ecosystem,